survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 ## Choosing Which Module to Use Based on Environment

 The techniques discussed in this chapter can be useful for choosing entire modules depending on the environment.
 As seen above, `DefinePlugin` based splitting allows us to choose which branch of code to use and which to discard.
-This idea an be used to implement branching on module level.
+This can be used to implement branching on module level.
 Consider the file structure below:

 ```bash
 .